LibraryCarpentry/lc-git/episodes/02-getting-started.md

 ::::::::::::::::::::::::::::::::::::::::::::::::::

 Any text editor can be made default by adding the correct file path and command line options (see [GitHub help](https://help.github.com/articles/associating-text-editors-with-git/)).
-However, the simplest `core.editor` value is  `"nano -w"` on Mac, Windows, and Linux.
+However, the simplest `core.editor` value is  `"nano -w"` on Mac, Windows, and Linux, which will run the Nano text editor directly in your shell.

 For example: